Umbra999/VRC-UdonBlocker/README.md

 - Prevent FBT Heaven instance Bans
 - Prevent FBT Heaven instance Mutes
 - Use Admin tools (Admin door for the roof etc..)

+Thanks to XoX-Toxic for the funny idea :*